quantifyearth/LIFE/method.md

 ### The PostGIS container

 For querying the IUCN data held in the PostGIS database we use a seperate container, based on the standard PostGIS image.
+This does not run the database, rather is a place to run python scripts that will talk to the database.

 ```shark-build:postgis
 ((from python:3.12-slim)